-Membership and Election: The Personnel Committee shall consist of six (6) elected representatives of the faculty (standing members): four (4) Full Professors and two (2) Associate Professors, elected for two-year staggered terms within ranks, i.e., with one Associate Professor and two Full Professors being elected each year by their peers from the faculty constituency.
+Membership and Election: The Personnel Committee shall consist of five (5) elected representatives of the faculty (standing members): three (3) Full Professors and two (2) Associate Professors, elected for two-year staggered terms within ranks, i.e., with one Associate Professor and one or two Full Professors being elected each year by their peers from the faculty constituency.
 Standing members of the Personnel Committee will be from the ladder faculty.
-In addition, clinical faculty members of associate or higher rank may serve as advocates or advisors for those cases involving promotion/review of clinical faculty at a lower rank.
+In addition, clinical/teaching faculty members of associate or higher rank may serve as advocates or advisors for those cases involving promotion/review of clinical/teaching faculty at a lower rank.
 A subset (n=3) of this committee will also constitute the Grievance Committee, and will address grievance cases when they come up.
 The clinical/teaching faculty member will serve as one of the three faculty representatives that constitute the Grievance Committee.
-No one shall participate in the contract renewal evaluation process for faculty members at his or her own rank.
+No one shall participate in the contract renewal evaluation process for faculty members at their own rank.
 The Chair shall be ineligible for membership on the Personnel Committee.
 Individuals cannot serve as members of Personnel in a year where they have any sabbatical leave.

-Duties: The duty of the Personnel Committee shall be to review and evaluate each year the credentials of all faculty members of the Department who are potentially eligible for promotion and to recommend appropriate actions to the Chair and appropriate faculty bodies of the Department as specified in the College of Arts and Sciences By-Laws.
+Duties: The duty of the Personnel Committee shall be to review and evaluate each year the credentials of all faculty members of the Department who are eligible contract renewals and to recommend appropriate actions to the Chair.
+If a candidate desires, this committee may also provide consultation regarding whether and when to go up for tenure.
 Committee evaluations and the evidential basis for any recommendations shall also be made available.
 This information shall include, but not be confined to, recommendations by the respective Area Heads, the Directors of Undergraduate and Graduate Studies, and evaluations by graduate students and by undergraduate students.